 Step 3: Completion and Certificate

 We do not provide hard copy certificates.
-Once you have successfully completed the program, we will make a note in Navigate.
-Your advisor or the office who referred you to us can see this note.
+Once you have successfully completed the program, we tag your profile in Navigate.
+Your advisor or the office who referred you to us can see this tag.